Wingate University is a family.

 - Appeals should be sent via WUSync on the Parking Appeals Form within 48 hours of receiving the ticket and are considered on a monthly basis.
 All final decisions will be communicated in writing via WUSync to the student’s email.

 Employee Parking Appeals

-If you followed the parking rules and you believe your citation was issued in error, you have the option to submit a written appeal to the Appeals Committee within 48 hours of the date the citation was issued.
+If the employee followed the parking rules and the employee believes the citation was issued in error, the employee has the option to submit a written appeal to the Employee Appeals Committee within 48 hours of the date the citation was issued.